Grouping Bar in Blazor Pivot Table Component

 FieldRemove

-• FieldName: It holds the name of the field to be removed.
+• FieldName: The name of the field that the user wants to remove.

 @using Syncfusion.Blazor.PivotView